Short-term rental operators had TVs in every property and no way to utilized them. We built the system that changed that.

 Hosts and guests interacted with the system across fragmented TV platforms, each with different capabilities and constraints.
 Remote-only input, state persistence, and content updates introduced real limits on how the product could behave.

-We had to design a product that worked across:
+We had to design across

 Fragmented TV Platforms